-- Researchers still investigate the causes of the Pandemic on healthcare and Emergency physician, One review of studies found the prevalence of trauma, Acute stress disorder, and other severe symptoms.
-35 percent in healthcare workers experience symptoms of burnout.
+- Researchers still investigate the causes of the pandemic that healthcare and emergency physicians fight.
+One review of studies found the prevalence of trauma, Acute stress disorder, and other severe symptoms of PTSD in first responders and healthcare workers.
+35 percent of healthcare workers experience symptoms of burnout.
 There are three types of traumatic experiences among healthcare workers during the Pandemic:

 - Traumatic stress.
 Posttraumatic stress disorder, or PTSD, causes intrusive thoughts and hyperarousal.
 A lot of health care workers have these symptoms, even if they do not receive a PTSD diagnosis.
 Traumatic stress can have a significant impact on your mental health status.

 - There are studies that have found that certain risk factors make some healthcare workers more likely to develop Posttraumatic stress disorder or related symptoms due to the COVID-19 Pandemic: being younger, being female, being unmarried, quarantining, or being isolated and having a previous or existing mental Disorder.

 - Preventing and Managing Trauma Symptoms and changes in mental health status